awasira/emacs-evernote-mode/doc/readme_en.txt

   - *Command: evernote-open-note*

     Read an existing note to an Emacs buffer.
+At first, input tags of the notes, then input the name of the note on the minibuffer.

+  - *Command: evernote-open-note-in-notebook*

-At first, input tags attached to the notes, then input the name of the note on the minibuffer.
+    Read an existing note to an Emacs buffer.
+At first, input the notebook and tags of the notes, then input the name of the note on the minibuffer.

   - *Command: evernote-save-note (default bound to \C-x\C-s)*

-    Save the modified note.
+    Save the modified note..

   - *Command: evernote-create-note*

     Create a note from scratch.
+The note is created in the default notebook.

+  - *Command: evernote-create-note-in-notebook*

+    Create a note from scratch.
+The note is created in the specified notebook.

   - *Command: evernote-write-note*

     Create a new note from the current buffer.
+The note is created in the default notebook.

+  - *Command: evernote-write-note-in-notebook*

+    Create a new note from the current buffer.
+The note is created in the specified notebook.

   - *Command: evernote-post-region*

     Create a new note containing the selected region.
+The note is created in the default notebook.
 If you call this command without argument, no buffer associated with the new note is generated, which is different from evernote-open-note and evernote-create-note.
 If you call this command with an argument by \C-u etc.(not default argument), it creates a new buffer associated with the new note and you can edit the note in the buffer.

+  - *Command: evernote-post-region-in-notebook*

+    Create a new note containing the selected region.
+The note is created in the specified notebook.

+  - *Command: evernote-change-notebook (default bound to \C-cen)*

+    Change the notebook to which the note belongs.
+The change on Evernote service will be made after exec of evernote-save-note.

   - *Command: evernote-edit-tags (default bound to \C-cet)*